J. T. Barrett: Pittsburgh Steelers

 On December 24, 2019, Barrett was signed to the Pittsburgh Steelers practice squad.
 On December 30, he was signed by the Steelers to a reserve/future contract.
 He was waived on August 2, 2020.

 Barrett was selected by the Alphas of The Spring League during its player selection draft on October 30, 2020.

 Edmonton Elks

 On January 28, 2022, it was announced that Barrett had signed with the Edmonton Elks.
 Barrett suffered an injury in late March 2022, and after further medical evaluation it was determined he would miss the entire 2022 season.
-On May 6, 2022 the Elks announced they had moved Barrett to the retired list.
+On May 6, 2022, the Elks announced they had moved Barrett to the retired list.

 Coaching career

 Detroit Lions

-On July 23, 2022, Barrett was hired by the Detroit Lions as an offensive assistant.
+On July 23, 2022, Barrett was hired by the Detroit Lions as an offensive assistant under head coach Dan Campbell.
+On February 8, 2023, Barrett was promoted to the role of assistant quarterbacks coach.

+Chicago Bears

+On January 24, 2025, the Chicago Bears hired Barrett as their quarterbacks coach under head coach Ben Johnson.

 Personal life

 On December 10, 2014, police were called to Barrett's apartment after he allegedly choked his pregnant girlfriend and threw her across the room.
 According to reports, Barrett did so after she refused to leave following an argument.
 He also took her phone during the altercation.
 No charges were filed in the incident, and Barrett was not suspended for any length of time.

 On October 31, 2015, Barrett was arrested and charged with avoiding a DUI checkpoint and operating a vehicle under the influence.
 He was fined $400 and had his license suspended.
 Ohio State suspended Barrett for one game.